 Many lawyers are not fans of numbers.
 But accounting and bookkeeping, no matter how numbers are frowned upon by lawyers, are critical for every law practice and law firm.
 Proper bookkeeping for lawyers and/or law firms not only allows for critical evaluation of the practice’s performance but also paves the way to making informed business decisions for the law practice to push forward.

 As a lawyer, you may have already tried your best to maintain your books on your own.
-And along the way, you may have been confronted with the realities that with the amount of workload and your lack of expertise, you simply cannot do the job.
-Backlogs can snowball quickly and waiting days would lead to unmanageable loads of work.
+And along the way, you may have been confronted with the reality that you simply cannot do the job with the amount of workload and your lack of expertise.
+Backlogs can snowball quickly, and waiting days would lead to unmanageable loads of work.

 1. Commingling of personal and business expenses

 Anyone running a legitimate business enterprise should never combine personal and business expenses.
 Intermingling them would result in a situation where it is nearly impossible to track and claim your business expenses as deductions from the business income.

 To ensure that commingling is avoided, a lawyer must keep separate accounts for the legal practice and personal finances.
 With bookkeeping, transactions that are directly related to the law practice can be tracked and be prepared easily for end period balances and tax filing computation

 Because of the demands of lawyering, many attorneys are guilty of losing track of business expenses.
 Ideally, expenses should be recorded daily, or on the same day they have been incurred.
 By doing bookkeeping by themselves, lawyers might sometimes forget to do it regularly and thus, leading to lost receipts or invoices.

 With a professional bookkeeper, lawyers are assured of detailed and chronological recording.
 Thus, lawyers no longer need to acquaint themselves with the basic accounting principles, the concept of debit and credit, and deal with the intricacies of numbers.